Front page

 The amount of these taxes that will be paid into the common budget depends on how high wages local companies can pay.
 This, in turn, depends on how competitive companies and the economic area are.

-The Economic Compact is a call for businesses and business organisations, as well as businesses, governments and policy makers, to focus together on economic development and take the next steps to achieve it.
+Ambition is a choice - it is a call for businesses and business organisations, as well as businesses, governments and policymakers, to focus together on economic development and to take the next necessary steps.

-Ambition is a choice.
+We proposed - ambition is a choice.

-What change needs to be triggered
+What change we wanted to trigger

 Ambitious